irynaisay/CBT-and-RCT-for-VM-backup/README.md

-# CBT and RCT for VM backup
+# CBT and RCT for VM Backup

+Nowadays, there are many backup solutions.
+Some of them are considered to be really leverage technologies.
+However, that’s not what we are here today for: we won’t do any estimation and we won't try rank solutions available in the market.
+I suggest we pick up two popular technologies and see what they stand for.
+The target of this short post is to stay up-to-date with the market developments.

-## Let's Start from the Backup: What is It?
+## Now, Briefly about Backup: What is It?

 Backups is one of the many pain points for system administrators and consequently for their companies.
 Companies develop and approve retention policies determining backup requirements, procedures, and options, which may vary depending on the needs faced and resources available.
 Backups of virtual machines expose even higher risks.